 See the two diagrams below:

 As seen in the diagram above you can in some circumstances place the closure plate inside the chimney .

 You might be tempted to have a low closure plate with the pipe passing through the plate on the 45 degree section of the two-bend-offset.
 I would advise against this as the sealing plate will not work and creating a neat, sealed ellipse will be very difficult if not impossible.

 If you need to bring your stove into the room (and much more out of the recess) then this is the method to use.
 You MUST have at least 30cm air gap left and right of your stove for this method as the sweep must be able to access the soot door at the rear of the stove and sweep via this door (this 30cm requirement often prevents this method being a good method for dealing with a low lintel).
 The 30cm is not a Building Regulation but you must have access and it is the minimum gap that I would insist upon.

-An improvement on the method of pack 3.
-This method you can sweep through the stove and so do not need the 30cm side clearances (although some brands request 10 or 15cm clearance either side).
+With this method you can sweep through the stove (and so do not need the 30cm side clearances mentioned if you use a T-piece).
 The only problem is that I only know of one brand that has these adaptors and that is Charnwood (who request 15cm each side of the stove to allow heat to escape to room).